 We also launched our new mission statement, updating our funding goals and strategic priorities to better align with the evolving health care landscape.
 New funding opportunities in Drug Discovery, Drug Delivery, Translational Medicine and Outcomes Research will now be offered, and we will also launch a program aimed at the Use and Application of Data and Technology in Health Care.

 The Centers’ work garnered significant media attention in 2019 in leading national academic and trade journals.

 - Jon Campbell and Brett McQueen, co-directors of the Center on Pharmaceutical Value (pValue) at the University of Colorado, discussed their research on using multi-criteria decision analysis to evaluate health care treatments with the American Journal of Managed Care and the Journal of Clinical Pathways.

-To that, please take time to peruse a commentary by Dr. Susan dosReis, Director of Patient-Driven Values in Healthcare Evaluation (PAVE) at the University of Maryland, who recently wrote about the need for greater inclusion of the patient voice within value assessment in Managed Care Magazine.
-You can also learn about the work of Dr. Jon Campbell from the University of Colorado’s Center on Pharmaceutical Value (pValue), who discussed his team’s research into using multi-criteria decision analysis to evaluate healthcare treatments with the American Journal for Managed Care.
+- Susan dosReis, director of Patient-Driven Values in Healthcare Evaluation (PAVE) at the University of Maryland, wrote about the need for greater inclusion of the patient voice in value assessment research in Managed Care Magazine.